Making money with chatbots is now a practical agency model.

 White Label SaaS Margin Model

-In this model, you resell a white label AI chatbot platform under your own brand and control pricing.
+This model works when you resell a chatbot platform under your own brand and control pricing.

-You pay the platform wholesale pricing and charge your clients retail pricing.
+You pay the platform cost and charge clients at your own retail price.

 Business Model Comparison